loyada/typedpy/docs/structures.rst

         num: Integer(maximum=30) = 1
         foo: Array[PositiveFloat]

+ The above format is support since **Version 1.35**.

-This structure validates itself, so that any attempt to create an invalid structure will raise an exception.
+This structure validates itself, so that any attempt to create an invalid structure or mutate an instance to be invalid will raise an exception.

-**Recent updates - Version 2.0**
+This is a crucial aspect of Typedpy: For example, If you accept an instance of the Example class above, you are **guaranteed** that "num" property exists, it is an integer, and it does not exceed 30.
+If you code tries to update the instance in a way that will make num invalid according to the definition above, it will raise an exception.

-While still supporting the old-style :class:`Structure` definition, which looks as follows:
+Old-style :class:`Structure` definition is still supported.
+It looks as follows:

 .. code-block:: python